-The aggregated value of each of the allocations used in the model is then allocated to the consumer groups as detailed in Table 4.
-Once applied to the relevant cost categories, this then gives the aggregate modelled target revenue recovery amount by consumer group, as shown in Table 5.
+The aggregated value of each of the allocations used in the model is then allocated to the consumer groups as detailed in table 4.
+Once applied to the relevant cost categories, this then gives the aggregate modelled target revenue recovery amount by consumer group, as shown in table 5.

-3 Regulated asset base, which is the regulated capital value of Counties Power's regulated network.
+&lt;sup>2 Regulated asset base, which is the regulated capital value of Counties Power's regulated network.